John Ilhan: Wealth and philanthropy

 Ilan was ranked first in Business Review Weeklys Australia's Young Rich List 2003, with a net worth of A$200 million.
 In the 2007 Rich List, he was assessed as the 126th-richest man in Australia with a net worth of A$310 million.
 Having a net worth of over A$300 million by the age of 40, Ilhan became inspired to become a philanthropist, and contribute a large percentage of his earnings to charity.
 Before his death at the age of 42 in 2007, he was recognised as one of the country's most generous philanthropists, having had provided regular donations to a wide range of charitable organisations.

 In 2006 Ilhan founded the Ilhan Food Allergy Foundation.
 The Foundation is dedicated to promoting research and educating the public about the issues and causes surrounding anaphylaxis.
 He contributed A$1 million to establish the Ilhan Food Allergy Foundation, inspired by his daughter's severe allergy to peanuts.
 During his lifetime, the Ilhan Food Allergy Foundation contributed towards the Richmond Football Club, Kids Under Cover, The Alfred Hospital Department of Allergy, Immunology and Respiratory Medicine, and Murdoch Children's Research Institute Allergy and Immune Disorders Research Group Department of Allergy and Immunology.

 Death

-Ilhan died of a suspected heart attack, during a morning walk in Brighton, Melbourne on 23 October 2007, aged 42, but an autopsy later revealed that he died of a hereditary heart condition that also claimed the life of his older brother.
+Ilhan died of a suspected heart attack, during a morning walk in Brighton, Melbourne, on 23 October 2007, aged 42, but an autopsy later revealed that he died of a hereditary heart condition.
 He was survived by his wife, Patricia, and four children.
 His final interview was broadcast on Today Tonight on the day before his death.
 A traditional Islamic funeral was held at the Broadmeadows Mosque on 26 October 2007.
 Among the approximately 3,000 mourners were Ahmed Fahour and Eddie McGuire.